7 Tips for Designing an Eco-Friendly Home

 Keeping bedrooms on the main level or in the basement of your home is supposed to make the rooms feel more private and with trees close to the house the bedroom will get shade from the trees.

 7) Add Plants

-One of the most obvious but often neglected aspects for making a house greener is incorporate plants into the home.
+One of the most obvious, but often neglected aspects for making a house greener is incorporating plants into the home.
 Plants help to improve the air quality of your home and can be virtually put anywhere - including the shower.